| |

 brings to mind worn out clothing.
 Birds chosen for depiction by Utamaro

-a He also published bird prints in picture
+usually had a symbolic association. a He also published bird prints in picture

 book format for which he is perhaps better known.
 His most famous book,